 Another major traditional industry of Kyoto is its pottery and ceramics.
 A number of great ceramic artists have established themselves in Kyoto (for example the Raku Family) and Kiyomizu ware with its colorful designs is known and loved by connaisseurs all over the world.
 What better place to make your own tea cup?
 Experienced artists will guide you every step of the way.
 (Firing your bowl may take time, but international shipment may be available.
 Please ask beforehand.)

 Fans are a summer accessory nobody can do without in Japan.
 They are so popular that many famous painters have made designs specifically for fans.
 And so can you!
 Let your muse run wild and create your personal fan for summer in one of the many workshops offered.
 (The final assembly of the fan may take several weeks, but international shipment may be available.
 Please ask beforehand.)

 Cormorant fishing is an ancient technique, dating back some 1300 years.
-Black cormorants are used by fishermen to catch river fish just after sunset.
-In Japan, there are only 13 places left where you can watch cormorant fishing, and Arashiyama in Kyoto is one of them.
-During the summer months you can go on a boat tour and watch local fishermen in traditional clothing and their birds catch fish.
+Fishermen use black cormorants to catch river fish just after sunset.
+In Japan, there are only 13 places left where you can watch cormorant fishing, and there are two in Kyoto: Arashiyama and Uji.
+During the summer months you can go on a boat tour and watch local fishermen in traditional clothing with their birds catch fish.
 Special packages are available where the day's catch is prepared in a nearby restaurant afterwards so you can round off the experience by trying the fish for yourself.